AdwaitKulkarni58/AdwaitKulkarni58/README.md

 # What I am doing right now:
 - I’m currently learning web development!
-- I have built some projects related to front-end development and I recently made some projects related to APIs.
-Currently I am studying the MERN stack and to be specific, right now I am learning Express.js.
+- I have built some projects related to front-end development and I recently made some projects related to APIs and a full stack Netflix clone.
+Currently I am studying the MERN stack and to be specific, right now I am expanding my knowledge on EJS and Express.js.

 <hr />

+# What I believe in:
+- Plan before code!!!
+This is as important as it gets, having a blueprint and a roadmap of the entire project is a must before writing a single line of code.
+- I love to draw out sketches and list possible approaches to a scenario before deciding on the best one.
+- Design principles matter.
+You can make your code a lot more faster, efficient, and easier to read by using the SOLID principles.
+- Separation of concerns and singular responsibility.
+It is really easy to include your styles in your logic file but that does not translate into healthy code style.
+Build a file structure first and then start writing code as per responsibilities.

 # What do my future plans include: (nothing too far ahead I promise)
 - Learn the backend, especially Mongo.
 Then learn a Javascript framework, particularly React to complete the MERN stack.
 - Most importantly, build lots of projects, both small and large to solidify my understanding of different topics and how to combine them together to build a full-stack application from scratch.
-- One of my personal goals include constructing the backend to the front-end Netflix clone I built a few months ago so that I can tell my friends and family that I recreated Netflix from scratch!
+- One of my personal goals include adding a database to the Netflix clone I completed recently so that I can tell my friends and family that I recreated a fully functional Netflix from scratch!

 <hr />